 In larger studios, you will find specialists dedicated just to AI programming for the game, or employees who only work on the User Interface.
 (Read interview with Ubisoft AI Game Programmer & CG Spectrum Mentor Firas Hosn)

-The median salary for a Game Developer in 2019 is USD $70,431 according to Payscale, however a senior or specialist can earn much more.
+The average Programmer makes USD $59,010 per year, however a Senior or Lead Programmer can earn in excess of USD $100,000 per year.
 A game programming course can equip you with the skills needed to get your first game programming job in the industry.

 A Game Designer is the creative driver of the game, and generally a cross between a writer and an artist, with some knowledge of programming.
 The game design production pipeline section involves creating compelling stories, characters, goals, rules and challenges that drive interactions with other characters, users or objects.